-Description: Combining high temperature resistance with outstanding chemical resistance, Fluorocarbon-based compounds approach the ideal for a universal O-ring material.
+Combining high temperature resistance with outstanding chemical resistance, Fluorocarbon-based compounds approach the ideal for a universal o-ring material.

-Key Use(s): Seals for aircraft engines.
+Seals for aircraft engines.
 Seals for automotive fuel handling systems.
 High temperature/low compression set applications.
 Wide chemical exposure situations.
-Hard vacuum service.
+Low outgassing makes excellent vacuum seals.

 High fluorine grades offer higher resistance to swell in high octane and oxygenated fuel blends.
 This gives superior performance in Ethanol/Methanol blended gasoline.
 Also, Fluorocarbon offers improved resistance to steam for higher temperature services.
 Low temperature bases can improve performance to -40°F. New polymers being offered have improved chemical resistance and low temperature performance.

 Viton™ Extreme™ ETP offers similar chemical compatibility as FFKM with temperature resistance to +446°F.

 Special compounds, using new polymer technologies, provide improved low temperature performance with a TR(10) of -40°F and brittleness to -76°F.

 Fluorocarbons are not recommended for exposure to ketones, amines, low molecular weight esters and ethers, nitro hydrocarbons, hot hydrofluoric or chlorosulfonic acids, or Skydrol® fluids.
 They are also not recommended for situations requiring good low temperature flexibility.